Normanbg/Personal_Research/index.md

 ## Aspects to take in account when doing a production plan:

-First of all, we have to know that game production pipeline is divided in 4 branches:
+First of all, we have to know that game production pipeline is divided in 3 branches:

-1·**CONCEPT:** is just an idea of a game from where to start building it.
-This can be one example of an idea:  “Make a game about number matching”.
-As you can see, on this phase we do not find any gameplay, story, character, etc. Simply define a phrase that describes the essence of the game.
+1·**PRE-PRODUCTION:** first, is time to have just an idea of a game from where to start building (e.g. “Make a game about number matching”).Having this, is time to define all the details and came out with a **solid** game concept.
+Documents like [Game Design Document](https://en.wikipedia.org/wiki/Game_design_document), [Technical Design Document](https://www.studytonight.com/3d-game-engineering-with-unity/tdd-and-gdd), [Paper Prototype](http://gamedevelopertips.com/paper-prototyping-game-development/) are done here.
+2·**PRODUCTION:** here is where the designer, engineers, producers and basically all the members of the team will work together to bring the game to life.
+It is important to know that changes in this phase will cost a lot in terms of time and money to invest.
+3·**POST-PRODUCTION:** is the time to get your game to an audience as large as possible and first, solve all the bugs posible with testers on a Beta.
+Then, the game is ready to buy.
+Developers can add new features to expand the game in order to increase the retention of the game.

 HOW TO PUT A VIDEO:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GiHrWDm7B6M" frameborder="0" allowfullscreen></iframe>